-This project is kind of like what you would get if a craft table and a vintage industrial cart got married and had a baby.
+This project is like what you would get if a craft table and a vintage industrial cart married and had a baby.
 Weird I know, but that’s just how my brain works.
-I like to juxtapose the “what I need” with “the look I want” and this is the result.
+I like to juxtapose the “what I need” with “the look I want, ” which is the result.

-I have had one of those craft tables set on top of a pair of square shelves for many years in my studio/office.
-It was nice to have the extra storage of all the little cubbies, but when you look at this completely embarrassing photo of my studio just before this craft table was built, it obvious it did nothing to contribute to my tidiness.
+I have had one of those craft tables set on top of a pair of square shelves in my studio/office for many years.
+It was nice to have the extra storage of all the little cubbies, but when you look at this completely embarrassing photo of my studio just before this craft table was built, it is obvious it did nothing to contribute to my tidiness.
 Honestly, the room has been ignored and became a dumping ground for projects.
 I figured the only way to encourage myself to get it tidy and keep it that way to take everything out and start over fresh.
-Most of what you see here are reincarnations from other, more put together, studio rooms in my previous homes.
+Most of what you see here are reincarnations from other, more put-together, studio rooms in my previous homes.

 This craft table cart project is just step one in a complete makeover of my studio space.
 I truly couldn’t be more excited to finally begin to see the room moving in the direction I have long envisioned.

 For your convenience, this post includes affiliate links to products used.

 To build the craft table, I started with an easy to build Heavy Duty Workbench kit from Simpson Strong Tie.
 You can purchase one here.

 With this kit you can build a strong, sturdy work table easily in a weekend.
 My industrial cart table probably took the equivalent of two weekends to build the top, stain and finish all the pieces, and then assemble.

 By making a few modifications and embellishments, the workbench kit was transformed into this.